DigitalPublishingToolkit/NN09/md/10Rules.md

 *Proposition: In the New Game, many timeworn certainties have been rendered invalid.
-In order for us to understand and profit from new opportunities, and identify new threats, we need to actively unlearn the old, and engage with the new wholeheartedly.*
+In order for us to understand and profit from new opportunities, and identify new threats, we need to actively unlearn the old and engage with the new wholeheartedly.*

 First things first.
 The rule preceding the rule.
 Programmers commonly start counting at zero, instead of at one.
 Zero is the blank slate; the empty set that makes sure we do not yet know where we are going.
-Because normally, we will already be somewhere, we will have preconceptions, and that is precisely the problem.
+Because normally we will already be somewhere, we will have preconceptions, and that is precisely the problem.
 Therefore, Rule Zero.
-Before we begin, we first need to take a step backwards, away from the first step, away from our misconceptions, and go back to zero.
+Before we begin we first need to take a step backwards, away from the first step, away from our misconceptions, and go back to zero.